mos99z/Game-Engine/README.md

 # Game-Engine
-Life is to short to write an engine for each game
+Life is too short to write an engine for each game